Kosovo denounces burning of Greek flag by soccer fans - WHIZ News

 Haradinaj Stublla also urged law enforcement authorities “to react fast and take to justice the authors of this act,” which she called “a shameful act in full contradiction to the ideas embraced from the Kosovo people as a democratic society.”

-Greece has not recognized Kosovo’s 2008 independence following a fight with Serbia in 1998-99.
+Greece has not recognized Kosovo’s 2008 independence following a conflict with Serbia in 1998-99.
 The war ended after a 78-day NATO air campaign against Serbian troops.

 Serbia, too, has not recognized Kosovo’s independence.